Layer 1 Blockchain (L1 Blockchain)

 2. What are the Best Layer 1 Blockchains?

-There is a long list of layer 1 blockchains out there attempting to get their respective main chains to increase their scalability.
-A few of the prominent ones we have today include Bitcoin, Ethereum, Elrond, Harmony, Celo, THORChain, Kava, IoTeX, Algorand, and Shardeum.
+There is a long list of layer 1 blockchains out there attempting to enhance their scalability capacity.
+A few of the prominent ones include Bitcoin, Ethereum, Elrond, Harmony, Celo, THORChain, Kava, IoTeX, Algorand, and Shardeum.

 The primary purpose of Layer 1 blockchain is to serve as the foundational layer of a blockchain system, ensuring security, decentralization, and integrity.
 It operates the core consensus mechanisms and processes transactions directly on its main chain.
 This layer is responsible for establishing trust within the network, validating and recording transactions, and maintaining a consistent and immutable ledger.
 Layer 1 sets the fundamental rules and standards, making it the bedrock upon which secondary layers and applications can be built.
 It’s crucial for the overall stability and reliability of a blockchain ecosystem